Lexington Law vs. CreditShield: Full Comparison

 Being honest about when the alternative is the right call:

-- You want a phone-based human relationship.
+• You want a phone-based human relationship.
 CreditShield is software-first.
-There's email support on the paid tiers, but there's no 1-800 number with a case manager.
+There's email support, but there's no 1-800 number with a case manager.
 If that matters to you, a service is a better fit.

 When CreditShield is a better fit